vvoutilainen/CheatSheets/FAQ.md

   - [Regressions extrapolates](https://stats.stackexchange.com/a/8655/162538)
   - [Using both is "doubly robust"](https://stats.stackexchange.com/a/248967/162538), see [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2943670/) section 5.

+- [Gelman on identification strategies vs. estimation](https://statmodeling.stat.columbia.edu/2009/07/05/disputes_about/): "*here’s too much focus on technique and not enough thought put into what the estimates are really telling you*"

 ### Causality, PO vs SCM

 - [Pearl's comments on Imben's paper *Potential Outcome and Directed Acyclic Graph Approaches to Causality*](http://causality.cs.ucla.edu/blog/index.php/2020/01/29/on-imbens-comparison-of-two-approaches-to-empirical-economics/)